NguyenCuuNguyen/therapy_txt_to_img/README.md

 New set up emphasized on karlo and deepfloyd but that does not really work because deepfloyd has OOM error and karlo also has error, could not train sucessfully

+## IMAGES
+sdxl fulscaled chunk diverse with 100 or 150 infernece step has rigid scaffolding of visual metaphors.